The $170 Billion Sky

 Market Dynamics Post-Pandemic

-• Converted aircraft: Airlines accelerated retirement of older passenger jets for cargo conversion.
+• Accelerated conversions: Airlines fast-tracked retirement of older passenger jets to feed the conversion pipeline.

-• Ground infrastructure: Airports expanded cargo handling facilities to meet demand.
+• Infrastructure buildout: Airports expanded cargo handling facilities to keep up with volume.

 Challenges Ahead

-Despite strong revenues, the air cargo industry faces headwinds:
+Even with strong revenues, the air cargo industry faces real headwinds that keep operators up at night:

-• Sustainability pressure: Air freight produces significantly higher emissions per ton-kilometer than ocean shipping, facing increasing scrutiny.
+• Sustainability scrutiny: Air freight produces far more emissions per ton-kilometer than ocean shipping.
+The pressure is building and it’s not going away.

-• Economic sensitivity: Air cargo volumes closely track manufacturing output and consumer spending.
+• Economic sensitivity: Cargo volumes track manufacturing output and consumer spending very closely.
+A recession hits air freight fast and hard.

-• Ground congestion: Airport truck access and warehouse capacity limit growth at major hubs.
+• Ground bottlenecks: Airport truck access and warehouse capacity are increasingly the limiting factor at major hubs.
+The airside works fine.
+The landside can’t keep up.

 Data Insights